Revisiting the Neural Tangent Kernel: the role of large width and depth: Background on the NTK and overparameterization

 \end{deff}

 \begin{deff}[Neural tangent kernel (NTK)] For inputs $x$ and $x'$, the neural tangent kernel of the neural network $f( \cdot; \theta)$ with parameters $\theta \in \mathbb{R}^P$ is given by

 \end{deff}

+Definition~\ref{def:cov} captures the initial covariance of the activations under random initialization.
+The NTK, on the other hand, governs the network evolution during gradient descent.
+The following theorem formally connects these concepts by describing the kernel's limiting behavior as layer widths approach infinity.

-\begin{thm}[\citet{jacot2018neural}] Suppose we have a fully-connected neural network of depth $L$ with non-linear activation.
-In the limit as layer widths $n_1, \dots, n_{L-1} \to \infty$, the neural tangent kernel (see Definition~\ref{def:ntk}) $\Theta^{(L)}$ converges in probability to a deterministic limiting kernel: where $\Theta_{\infty}^{(l)}$ is defined recursively by
+\begin{thm}[\citet{jacot2018neural}] Consider a fully-connected neural network of depth $L$ with non-linear activation.
+In the limit, as layer widths $n_1, \dots, n_{L-1} \to \infty$, the neural tangent kernel $\Theta^{(L)}$ (see Definition~\ref{def:ntk}) converges in probability to a deterministic limiting kernel: where $\Theta_{\infty}^{(l)}$ is defined recursively by

 \end{thm}